Endle/ironCamel/design_doc.md

 Iron Camel
 ==========

-I plan to design a programming language called Iron Camel, and implement a compiler for it.
+I plan to design a programming language called Iron Camel, and implement an interpreter for it.

 Purpose
 ---------
-IronCamel is the "most functional" imperative programming language As the name shows, IronCamel is a mixture of Rust and OCaml (their fun/functional parts).
+IronCamel is the "most functional" imperative programming language.
 No mutability is allowed.
 No side effect is allowed (with an exception for IO, which will be explained later).

 No loops, only recursions.
-There will be map, reduce and filter for list operations.

 IO
 ------
-IO has an analogy, Wormhole in ironCamel.
+IO is the Wormhole in ironCamel.
 Everything in ironCamel (our universe) is functional and immutable.
 However, external data may bump into/from our program caused by IO. ironCamel has special syntax and semantics for IO operations.

 Syntax - Inspired by C++
 readline@stdin >> s;
 writeline@stdout << result;
-There will be a read zone and write zone.
-In read zone, data will be loaded by a specific schema.
-In write zone, only writeStr is allowed.
-This is inspired by Pig Script for Hadoop.

-Outside read/write zones, no operations with side effects are allowed.
+TODO: How to open a new file

 Syntax
 ----------